 The list of cigarettes shown below includes an early brand named Ladies Gold Tip.
 It would be another year before the Café Martin and Rector’s would publicly announce that women would be allowed to smoke in their restaurants, belatedly acknowledging a societal change that had already taken place.
 In fact, women's suffrage was one of the byproducts of this era, when the relationship of the democratic government with its people was redefined.

-In the New York state election for Governor in 1906, the progressive Republican Charles E. Hughes, running on a platform of social reforms, defeated publisher William Randolph Hearst on the Democratic/Independent fusion ticket; the candidates for the Socialist, Prohibition, and Socialist Labor parties came in a distant third, fourth and fifth, respectively.
+In the New York gubernatorial election in 1906, the progressive Republican Charles E. Hughes ran on a platform of social reforms, defeating publisher William Randolph Hearst on the Democratic/Independent fusion ticket.
+(The candidates for the Socialist, Prohibition, and Socialist Labor parties came in a distant third, fourth and fifth, respectively.)
 “Let nobody mistake the meaning of the narrow victory that Charles E. Hughes has won over William R. Hearst,” exclaimed the New York World.
 “Mr. Hughes’s election by a small plurality is morally a Republican defeat, a popular repudiation of the corrupt Republican machine and its alliance with corrupt corporations.”
-Indeed, all of the other statewide offices were won by Democrats, thereby ending the twelve-year reign of the conservative Republicans in state politics.
+Indeed, all of the statewide offices were won by Democrats, thereby ending the twelve-year reign of the conservative Republicans in state politics.

 1. John Sloan, Election Night, 1907, oil on canvas, 26⅜bx 32¼ in., Memorial Art Gallery, University of Rochester, New York, Marion Stratton Gould Fund.